smxi/inxi/README.txt

 wget -O inxi smxi.org/inxi

 NOTE: Just because github calls tagged commits 'Releases' does not mean they are releases!
 I can't change the words on the tag page.
-They are tagged commits, period.
+They are tagged commmits, period.
 A tag is a pointer to a commit, and has no further meaning.

 If your distribution has blocked -U self updater and you want a newer version: